p1ratrulezzz/mp3-jPlayer-mod/readme.txt

 [Help & Docs main page](http://mp3-jplayer.com/help-docs/)

-MP3-jPlayer will expand WP's native shortcodes with new functions and options, giving you a lot of choice in how to set up your music playlists.
+MP3-jPlayer expands WP's native shortcodes with new functions and options, giving you a lot of choice in how to set up your music playlists.
 Here's a few of the features:

 * Add unlimited music players to pages, posts, sidebars, and template files.
 * Show the players to all visitors, or just logged-in users.